-Yes, as long as your permanent residence is within Chemeketa's district and you earn either an ACT composite score of 27 or SAT Reasoning Test combined score of 1,200 in Critical Reading and Math.
+Yes, as long as your permanent residence is within Chemeketa's district and you earn the minimum ACT or SAT test scores.
 Your home-school status must also be registered with the Willamette Education Service District.
 You should have a WESD Home School Student Confirmation letter.

 What if I didn't receive or cannot locate my WESD Home School Student Confirmation letter?

 You can request a "verification" letter from the WESD confirming that you are a registered home-school student.
-For more information, contact Kathy Bonogofski of the WESD at 503.385.4623.
+For more information, contact the WESD Home School program at 503.385.4623.

 I am graduating early from high school.
 Am I eligible?

 Yes, seniors graduating a semester early and juniors graduating a year early are all eligible.
-Your cumulative, unweighted GPA must be 3.5 or better as of your first semester/quarter grades of your final year in high school.
-If your high school transcript indicates a graduation year other than 2014, provide a letter from your school indicating that you are graduating in 2014.
+Your cumulative, unweighted GPA must be 3.50 or better as of your first semester/quarter grades of your final year in high school.
+If your high school transcript indicates a graduation year other than the current year, provide a letter from your school indicating that you are graduating this year.